SSS-PiM/FADESim/README.md

 The non-idealities supported include **IR-drop, IV non-linearity, c2c varation, noises, and etc..**

-If you find this work useful, please cite (currently is early accessed):
+If you find this work useful, please cite:

 Wu, Bing, Yibo Liu, Jinpeng Liu, Huan Cheng, Xueliang Wei, Wei Tong, and Dan Feng.
-"FADESIM: Enable Fast and Accurate Design Exploration for Memristive Accelerators Considering Non-idealities."
-IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (2024).
+"FADESIM: Enable Fast and Accurate Design Exploration for Memristive Accelerators Considering Nonidealities," in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, vol. 44, no. 4, pp. 1529-1543, April 2025.

 Bibtex is:
 ```
 @article{wu2024fadesim,
-  title={FADESIM: Enable Fast and Accurate Design Exploration for Memristive Accelerators Considering Non-idealities},
   author={Wu, Bing and Liu, Yibo and Liu, Jinpeng and Cheng, Huan and Wei, Xueliang and Tong, Wei and Feng, Dan},
   journal={IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems},
-  year={2024},
+  title={FADESIM: Enable Fast and Accurate Design Exploration for Memristive Accelerators Considering Nonidealities},
+  year={2025},
+  volume={44},
+  number={4},
+  pages={1529-1543},
   publisher={IEEE}
  }
 ```